 Strictly speaking, a graph may be considered a type of chart, but graphs are so widely used that we will discuss them separately.
 A graph is a pictorial representation of the relationships of quantitative data using dots, lines, bars, pie slices, and the like.
-Graphs show how one factor (such as size, weight, number of items) varies in comparison to other items.
-Whereas a statistical chart may report the mean ages of individuals entering college, a graph would show how the mean age changes over time.
+Graphs show how one factor (such as size, weight, number of items, test scores) varies in comparison to other items.
+Whereas a statistical chart may report the mean ages of individuals entering college, a graph would visually depict the mean age changes over time with lines on an x-y axis.
 A statistical chart may report the amount of computers sold in the United States, while a graph will use bars or lines to show their breakdown by operating systems such as Windows, Macintosh, and Linux.